 Having said that, there are also groups and pages devoted to helping page owners get a few likes.
 It really is this easy to find these people just by typing, “Like My Page” in the Facebook search engine.

 Goodreads Likes, Votes, etc

 The same rules apply to Goodreads but you must be careful here, this is a place where you don’t want to make a fool out of yourself.
-It’s where the readers and reviewers actually hang out.
+It’s where the readers and reviewers hang out.

-- Indie Book Club
+- BookTok Book Club

-Why Are We Doing This All Crap?
+Why Are We Doing This All?

 It’s a sad but God awful truth, that agents and editors want authors to have a large following on social media as this former editor explains here.
 It’s also a fact that some agents have been Googling prospective clients just to see what you’re up to online.
 So if you’re self-publishing to get the attention of an agent or publishing company, you’ll need to show them some sort of online presence.